Birth of William Shakespeare

 William Shakespeare devised thousands of words, in his rhymes and dramas, frequently merging or distorting French, Latin, & native roots.
 His English language impressive expansion, stable with the Oxford English Dictionary, includes such words as arch-villain, birthplace, leechlike, hunchbacked, leapfrog, wooing, droplet, below, stillborn, fanged, heartsore, watchdog, schoolboy, misquote, spectacle, radiance, and crazy.

-Thirty plays wrote by Williams Shakespeare.
+Thirty plays were written by Williams Shakespeare.
 These plays are usually distributed into four types, romance, tragedies, histories, and comedies.
-The Williams Shakespeare’s initial plays were mainly histories and comedies like Henry VI and therefore the Comedy of Errors, but in 1596, Williams Shakespeare wrote Romeo and Juliet, his second disaster, and over later many years he would return to the outline, by Williams Shakespeare writing the plays that he’s now best known Hamlet, Caesar, Macbeth, Cleopatra, Othello, King Lear, and Antony.
-In the final year of Williams Shakespeare, revolved to the romantic with Cymbeline, A Winter’s Tale, and therefore the Storm.
+Williams Shakespeare’s initial plays were mainly histories and comedies like Henry VI and therefore the Comedy of Errors, but in 1596, Williams Shakespeare wrote Romeo and Juliet, his second disaster, and later many years he would return to the outline, by Williams Shakespeare writing the plays that he’s now best known Hamlet, Caesar, Macbeth, Cleopatra, Othello, King Lear, and Antony.
+In the final year of Williams Shakespeare, revolved to the romantic with Cymbeline, A Winter’s Tale, and Therefore the Storm.

 Death of Williams Shakespeare’s

 Erstwhile after 1612, Williams Shakespeare aged from the theatre and returned to his scope in Stratford.
 He drew up his will in January of 1616, including his famous bequest to the wife of his “second-best bed.”
 He died on April 23, 1616, and was buried two days later at Stratford Church.